 Students will learn the most up-to-date needs of international humanitarian organizations and acquire the skills necessary to succeed in complex emergencies, fragile states and post conflict environments.
 The interdisciplinary education will ensure that our graduates are prepared to lead in the field for many years to come.

-Public Health and Humanitarian Assistance is open to Columbia MPH students in the following departments:
+Public Health and Humanitarian Action is open to Columbia MPH students in the following departments:

-Note that given the required classes, the program may be most compatible for students enrolled in Environmental Health Sciences, Epidemiology, Population and Family Health, or Sociomedical Sciences.
+Note that given the required classes, the program may be most compatible for students enrolled in Population & Family Health.

 Visit the Certificates Database to learn more about core and credit requirements.